Gaming

 Games for desktop, which include Windows, Mac, and Linux, allow for more flexibility in terms of resources to be able to power the scoring system for your game, as well as screen size to be able to fit the individual scoring mechanics that make up your scoring system.
 Players also gain access to a variety of inputs that can affect scoring mechanics that update players, such as keyboards, mice, and controllers.
 You can also gain valuable feedback from players on your scoring system for your game if you release your game in trial periods, such as through Steam’s early access program, so you can update your scoring system with player feedback as you are developing your game.

-Developers planning to publish their games to consoles (PlayStation, Xbox, Nintendo) have a standard set of consoles to develop on, as well as a more generous amount of screen real-estate space as they are meant to be played on larger television screens.
+Developers planning to publish their games to consoles (PlayStation, Xbox, Nintendo) have a standard set of platforms to develop on, as a more generous amount of screen real-estate space as they are meant to be played on larger television screens.
 However, feedback and updates in general are more difficult to change or alter since you now need to work with the home console publishers, and are limited to a controller to interact with or view scoring mechanics in your system.

 If you are designing your game for mobile platforms, you need to keep in mind three things for scoring systems: input, screen size, and online capabilities.
 Mobile devices are meant to be exclusively touch screen, meaning you need to make sure that users are easily able to access detailed scoring mechanics in a way that doesn’t interfere with gameplay.
 Since mobile devices have smaller screens, what and where you are placing scoring mechanics that make up your scoring system is the most important design choice to keep in mind.
 You don’t want to constantly display non-essential scoring mechanics such as text, graphics, or player statistics during the entire game, as it will interfere with player actions and gameplay.
 This will frustrate players and create a negative impression of your game.